 Students who earn three grades of "C" or one grade of "D" or "F" will be dismissed from their degree program.
 Also, master's level students must maintain a 3.0 GPA during the first nine semester hours of graduate work in a degree program.
 Failure to do so will result in dismissal from that program unless otherwise stipulated by the department offering the program.
 If, at any time after completion of nine hours, a student's overall grade point average on graduate courses drops below a 3.0, the student will be placed on probation.
 A student on probation is not a candidate for a degree.
 Probationary status is removed by raising the overall grade point average to 3.0 or better on all graduate work at the end of the next semester of enrollment after being placed on probation.
 (For students enrolled in the summer, both school terms will be used to determine if probationary status should be removed.)
-Failure to remove probation in the manner described will result in the student being dropped from the degree program.
+Failure to remove probation in the manner described will result in the student being dropped from the degree program whether the same program or two different programs.

 Students who have been dismissed from a graduate degree program may be eligible to apply for re-admission, upon approval from their respective graduate program and school, after one full semester has passed since their dismissal.
 One full semester refers to one regular term (Fall or Spring) or both summer terms.
 During the dismissal term, students who intend to return to their graduate degree program are encouraged to address deficiencies in their academic work with their advisor and academic program.
 These deficiencies, whether in undergraduate or graduate course work, should be approved by the graduate program and the respective school.
-A student will not be eligible to seek readmission to the university after a second dismissal from a graduate degree program.
+A student will not be eligible to seek readmission to the university after a second dismissal from a graduate degree program whether the same program or two different programs.